yogasetiawan11/Docker_docs/Docker-Networking.md

 # what is Docker Networking
 Docker container in ability for container to communicate and connect with other containers, Container run isolated on the Host and need a way to communicate with the other.

-Containers have Networking enabled by default you can followed this command to check.
+Containers have Networking enabled by default you can followed this command to check it.
 ```bash
 docker network ls
 ```